Drug Evaluation Committee 2023-06 Scope of ALCOA

 Question

 I feel that ALCOA support for the preparation and revision of source documents has taken root in Japan.
-According to the GCP notice, source documents are records necessary to reproduce and evaluate the factual course of a clinical trial, such as medical records, examination notes, and administration records of investigational drugs, etc., pertaining to a subject.
+According to the GCP notice, source documents are records necessary to reproduce and evaluate the factual progress of a clinical trial, such as medical records, examination notes, and administration records of investigational drugs, etc., pertaining to a subject.
 The GCP Notice of Operation defines source documents as records necessary to reproduce and evaluate the factual course of a clinical trial, such as medical records, examination notes, and administration records of investigational drugs.

 Looking at "records necessary to reproduce and evaluate the factual course of the clinical trial" alone, it could be read as all materials generated in the clinical trial.